 If you want crazy levels of performance, pretty colours, and a clean modern design that’s close the Pro models, then the Air lets you have that on a (relative) budget.
-For most people though, the price increase of the Air in recent years will make it a bit out of reach, and that’s fine because the iPad (2021) is a great, reliable device that will still leave you with some change in your pocket.
+For most people though, the price increase of the Air in recent years will make it a bit out of reach, and that’s fine because the 9th gen iPad (from 2021) is still on sale and it’s a great, reliable device that will still leave you with some change in your pocket.

 Two of the most popular iPads available are the iPad Air and the budget-friendly iPad.
-Both have a 10.2in screen, but there are a lot of differences and a big leap in price.
+Despite their popularity there are a lot of differences and a big leap in price.
 We compare Apple’s cheapest iPad and the one that veers close to being a Pro in all but name.
 It’s iPad Air (2022) vs iPad (2021).

 Design & Build Quality